 The actual interface design of the app started in a notebook and moved from there into Sketch.
 Within a day or two I had the basic functionality designed and had decided on most of the distinguishing characteristics.
 As you’ll see later, the initial designs have a passing resemblance to the final app, but a lot of decisions and polish were added in realtime, as I worked in Xcode and with the device on my phone.

 The original color scheme ended up feeling a little bland, but survived as an unlockable dark theme.
 Fonts changed, button sizes and table rows were all tweaked based on how the app felt in my hand, a luxury I was afforded being the sole designer and developer.
-Similar to the "design in the browser" philosophy in modern web dev, I believe the freedom to flex the designs brought me a better product.
+While not 100% designed in xCode, a lot of the app details became apparent in Interface Builder and the Simulator, rather than in Sketch.

-The difficult part of designing in real time is finding when to stop fiddling and lock your designs and when things are still malleable.
+The difficult part of this call-and-response design loop is finding when to stop fiddling and lock your designs and when things are still malleable.
 As a personal project with no deadline and no financial need to ship, I could alter my designs as many times as I wanted.
 My feet were dragging in the final weeks of development, when I had only a couple small things left to do.
-My coworkers kept reminding me that building an app doesn't count until it's shipped.
+My coworkers kept reminding me that building an app doesn’t count until it’s shipped.
 I eventually gave myself a deadline and only let myself do tweaks that were necessary UX enhancements.
 Having the solid boundaries of a deadline gave me a final push of energy to finish strong.

 The problem with a timeline and a deadline is that you often can’t do everything well or sometimes can’t do it at all.
 Some of the features that got dropped from version 1 were a small calculator, infect counters, turn editing and dice rolling simulation - features that got edged out of the interface and some that I never used in my play testing anyways.